openmindsclub/H4ckT0b3rF3st-2k20/projects/database-depository/Top5 Anime List/melissa-hmnd.md

 * **Genre:** Coming-of-age story <br/><br/>
 The story follows Violet Evergarden's journey of reintegrating back into society after the war is over and her search for her life's purpose now that she is no longer a soldier in order to understand the last words her mentor and guardian, Major Gilbert, had told her: "I love you."

-### Soul eater (nbr eps):
+### Soul eater (51 eps):
 * **Status:** Completed<br/>
 * **Studio:** Bones <br/>
-* **Genre:** Action fiction, Dark comedy, Dark fantasy <br/><br/> Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Cras sem nisi, volutpat at urna in, porta fringilla odio.
-In et mauris at mi bibendum maximus.
-Morbi sed dignissim enim.
-Integer et luctus velit.
-Curabitur pulvinar convallis diam, nec eleifend lorem dictum pulvinar.
-Curabitur accumsan a nisi eget commodo.
+* **Genre:** Action fiction, Dark comedy, Dark fantasy <br/><br/> Soul Eater is about a group of students who attend a school for aspiring demon hunters, Shibusen.
+The story follows Maka, an scythe weilder and her partner, Soul, who transforms into the scythe she uses.
+Each hunter is paired with a partner who can turn into a weapon, and the two must fight in unison.

-### Yona of the Dawn (nbr eps):
+### Yona of the Dawn (24 eps):
 * **Status:** Completed<br/>
 * **Studio:** Studio <br/>
 * **Genre:** Adventure fiction, High fantasy, Romance novel <br/><br/> Yona a princess who wanted to avenge her dad who got killed after her 16th birthday.

-### Hary ao ride (nbr eps):
+### Hary ao ride (24 eps):
 * **Status:** Completed<br/>
 * **Studio:** Production I.G <br/>
 * **Genre:** Coming-of-age story, Drama, Romance novel <br/><br/>